BehaviorTree/Groot/README.md

        sudo apt install qtbase5-dev libqt5svg5-dev libzmq3-dev libdw-dev

-Some functionalities of the code related to ROS will work __only__ if the project is compiled with with _catkin_.
+Some functionalities of the code related to ROS will work __only__ if the project is compiled with _catkin_.

 # Compilation instructions (Linux)